zanko7/seedpart/README.md

     12   toddler       1819           24   involve        945
 ---------------------------       ---------------------------
 ```

+Key shards may include abbreviated words as long they are not ambiguous.
+For example, you can use `cata` in place of  `catalog`.

 # Reconstructing By Hand

 You can reconstruct the seed by hand with the following procedure: